diegodotta/Tiny-Horse-URL-Bar/README.md

 Edit `LEVELS` and `LEVEL_THRESHOLDS` in `game.js` to tune difficulty.

+## Scoring
+- Score increases each tick you survive.
+- High score persists in your browser via localStorage and is shown below the score.
+- The "Share Score" button shares your current high score.

+## URL Bar / Mobile UI
+- On desktop, the game renders into your URL bar (window.location.hash).
+- On mobile, because the URL bar is not always visible, the page shows a mirror panel of the scene and uses a hidden input to trigger the soft keyboard when needed.

 ## Dev Notes
 - Code split:
   - `index.html` — shell page and container